-Plenum heater should be installed in the air discharge duct outside the heat pump cabinet in a manner that allows all of the airflow to pass through it, to prevent any hot spots in the heater elements.
+A plenum heater can also be installed in the air discharge duct outside the heat pump cabinet in a manner that allows all of the airflow to pass through it to prevent any hot spots in the heater elements.
+There is an accessory plenum heater available with a wider element cage for this application.
 Ensure that the plenum heater is mounted in an approved position as per its instructions.
+NOTE: Three separate power supplies are required, for the compressor unit and air handler and plenum heater.
+Each must have its own supply wires and breaker.